jet/dotnet-templates/propulsion-projector/README.md

         # `-md 1000` sets the change feed maximum document limit to 1000
         # `-t topic0` identifies the Kafka topic to which the Projector should write
         # cosmos specifies the source (if you have specified 3x EQUINOX_COSMOS_* environment vars, no arguments are needed)
-        dotnet run -p Projector -- default -md 1000 -t topic0 cosmos
+        dotnet run -- default -md 1000 -t topic0 cosmos

         # (assuming you've scaled up enough to have >1 range, you can run a second instance in a second console with the same arguments)

-3. To run an instance of the Consumer:

-        $env:EQUINOX_KAFKA_BROKER="instance.kafka.mysite.com:9092" # or use -b
-        $env:EQUINOX_KAFKA_TOPIC="topic0" # or use -t
-        $env:EQUINOX_KAFKA_GROUP="group0" # or use -g

-        # `-t topic0` identifies the Kafka topic from which the consumers should read
-        # `-g group0` identifies the Kafka consumer group among which the consumption is to be spread
-        dotnet run -p Consumer -- -t topic0 -g group0

-        # (you can run as many instances as there are partitions configured for the topic on the broker)
+3. To create a Consumer, use `dotnet new proConsumer`
 //#else

 2. To run an instance of the Projector: